Run Stardist: A Guide and Pipeline

 bash ./Miniconda3-latest-Linux-x86_64.sh

-and follow the installation instructions.
-The Miniconda3-latest-Linux-x86_64.sh file can be safely deleted.
+Follow the on-screen instructions.
+The installer file can be deleted afterward.

 conda install -c conda-forge mamba